ElitistNerds/conky-steam-friends/README.md

 <b>Important Note:</b> Remember to change the path above to reflect your `steamfriends.py` location.
 I also recommend not changing the `execi` timer to anything less than `300`.
 Doing so may poll the Steam servers too frequently resulting in being blocked.

-Depending on how large your friends list is you may also have to change/add the following line into the top of your `conky.cong`:
+Depending on how large your friends list is you may also have to change/add the following line into the top of your `/etc/conky/conky.conf`:

 `text_buffer_size 4096`

 You can adjust your buffer size as needed.

-After making these changes it is recommended that you restart Conky, you can restart Conky with the following commands:
+After making these changes it is recommended that you restart Conky.
+Conky can be restarted with the following commands:

 `killall conky`

 `conky &`

 ### Screenshots
+By default, Conky is fairly ugly.
+Fill free to experiment with your `conky.conf` file to make it look nicer.
+Below is an example of just that.
 ![alt tag](http://i.imgur.com/jujbg8x.png)
 ![alt tag](http://i.imgur.com/7sjASzK.png)